 £0.09 dry side including

+- Nuneaton

-m changing Nuneaton
+m changing

-Gridinging Club 4 Young
+Club 4 Young

 People as a

 priority, to

 ensure a

 quality

 environment

 can be

 provided in

 which to

 deliver

 physical

 activity

 programmes

 and

 opportunities

 to help tackle

 current levels

 of inactivity

-and poor

-health in the
+and poor health in the

 Borough.

-ū

 Heckley Refurbish and £0.80 Total (made up SRCFS 2016

 Pavilion, Extend m of): identifies that

-Exhall there is a
+Exhall , there is a

 need to

+Defurbieb existing 60 17 $211000 \times 500/$ support

-Refurbish existing £0.17 211sqm x 50% support
+Refurbish existing £0.17 211sqm x 50% existing

-facility m @£1,600 existing
+facility m @£1,600 boxing clubs

-Extend with new boxing clubs
+Extend with new and work with

-small hall for and work with
+small hall for them to

-boxing and studio £0.19 120sqm x them to
+boxing and studio £0.19 120sqm x develop

-+ plus 2 dry-side m £1,600/sqm for develop
++ plus 2 dry-side т £1,600/sqm for additional

-changing room. hall/studio additional
+changing room. hall/studio dedicated

-dedicated
+boxing

-2 changing rooms £0.09 boxing facilities,
+2 changing rooms £0.09 •

-for playing fields m 50sqm x given growing
+for playing fields z 0.00 m 50sqm x facilities,

-(cricket, football £1,850/sqm for participation.
+(cricket, football £1,850/sqm for given growing

-and netball) plus dry side The
+and netball) plus dry side participation.

-improved access £0.25 changing community
+improved access 00.07 changing The

+incl. disabled £0.25 community

+IIIUI.
+UISADIEU 1 n

-incl. disabled m halls network
+т halls network

-0 1 access and new parking £0.10 m Sport England Q4/2016 plus £100k external works has significant potential to provide space for use by boxing and martial arts clubs.
+access and new parking £0.10 m Sport England Q4/2016 plus £100k external works has significant potential to provide space for use by boxing and martial arts clubs.
 SFCFS also identifies Bulkington Pavilion Refurbish existing and extend.
-Refurbish: (New floor and M&E included) £0.72 m £0.24 m Total (made up of): Refurbish 296sqm x 50% @£1,600 that there is a need to invest in the existing community halls to ensure a quality environment Extend: 2 new changing rooms for playing field plus improved access incl. disabled access and new parking Buliknton Extend with new 80sqm small hall for boxing and studio activity + plus 2 dry-side changing room. £0.26 m Sport England Q4/2016 plus £100k external works 120sqm x £1,600/sqm for hall/studio 50sqm x £1,850/sqm for dry side changing. can be provided in which to deliver physical activity programmes and opportunities to help tackle current levels of inactivity and poor health in the Borough.
+Refurbish: (New floor and M&E included) £0.72 m £0.24 m Total (made up of): Refurbish 296sqm x 50% @£1,600 that there is a need to invest in the existing community halls to ensure a quality environment can be need to invest in the existing community halls to ensure a quality environment Extend: 2 new changing rooms for playing field plus improved access incl. disabled access and new parking Buliknton Extend with new 80sqm small hall for boxing and studio activity + plus 2 dry-side changing room. £0.26 m £0.22 m Sport England Q4/2016 plus £100k external works 120sqm x £1,600/sqm for hall/studio 50sqm x £1,850/sqm for dry side changing. provided in which to deliver physical activity programmes and opportunities to help tackle current levels of inactivity and poor health in the Borough.
 Heckley Pavilion and Bulkington are identified as priorities for investment.

 New Cycling Track Miners Welfare Park, Bedworth One-mile closed road circuit (Alternative location Whittleford Park) £1.22 m Based on costed BCF approved new Track (Jan 2017) at New College Leicester.
 1km at £750k; and new 1 mile track at Hunters Hall park Edinburgh (£1.215m).
-SRCFS 2016 identifies the need for the developme nt of safe, traffic-free cycling facilities in the Borough such as MTB trails, BMX pump/ play tracks or community level closed road circuits.
+SRCFS 2016 identifies the need for the developme nt of safe, traffic-free cycling facilities in the Borough Borough such as MTB trails, BMX pump/ play tracks or community level closed road circuits.
 The facilities could be designed to be suitable for coaching and training making them ideal catalysts for supporting the establishm ent of new cycling clubs/ groups.